MitchTODO/LiteStarView/README.md

 ### 4. Using StarView

-Link starView like anyother to your viewController.
+Once linked to your viewController.
+You can programmatically set/get rating and rating counter.

 ```swift